ndrsllwngr/knowledgebase/docs/applications/oh_my_zsh.md

 Set this font in iTerm2 (iTerm → Preferences → Profiles → Text → Font), in the dropdown select the desired Font.
 You will see it change on the fly.

 Restart iTerm2 for all changes to take effect.

+#### Visual Studio Code

+Installing a patched font will mess up the integrated terminal in VS Code unless you use the proper settings.
+You'll need to go to settings (CMD + ,) and add or edit the following values:

+- for Source Code Pro + Font Awesome: `"terminal.integrated.fontFamily": "'SourceCodePro+Powerline+Awesome Regular'"`.
+The single quotes are important!
+Restart VS Code after the config change.
+- for Source Code Pro: `"terminal.integrated.fontFamily": "Source Code Pro for Powerline"`
+- for Meslo: `"terminal.integrated.fontFamily": "MesloLGs NF"`
+- for other fonts you'll need to check the font name in Font Book.
+You can right click on them on select "Show in Finder" to get the exact name.

+You can also set the fontsize e.g.: `"terminal.integrated.fontSize": 14`

+#### IntelliJ/PyCharm etc.
+*coming soon*

 ### Miscellaneous
 #### Enable word jumps and word deletion, aka natural text selection